A matching decoder for bivariate bicycle codes: Results

-We study bivariate bicycle codes using our decoder described in \cref{Sec:Decoder}.
+We study bivariate bicycle codes using our symatch decoder variants described in \cref{Sec:Decoder}.
 The specific code instances we examine are listed in~\cref{table:codes}, and consist of members of the Gross code family, generalized toric codes, cyclic hypergraph-product codes, and directional codes.
-We compare the logical error rates (LERs) of our decoder to BP-OSD0~\cite{Roffe_2020} and the tesseract decoder~\cite{beni2025tesseractsearchbaseddecoderquantum,grbic2026acceleratingtesseractdecoderquantum} for code-capacity bit-flip noise across physical error rates.
+We compare the logical error rates (LERs) of our decoder to BP-OSD0~\cite{Roffe_2020} and the tesseract decoder~\cite{beni2025tesseractsearchbaseddecoderquantum,grbic2026acceleratingtesseractdecoderquantum}.
 We additionally exhaustively study low weight errors for the gross code in \cref{table:grossexh}.

-Fig.~\ref{fig:codecappl} contains results of logical error rate versus physical error rates for these codes.
-We remark that the baseline comparatives of tesseract (shown in green), and BP-OSD0 (shown in yellow), are not guaranteed to be \textit{distance preserving}, where we use this term to denote that the decoder only fails for weight $w \geq d/2$ errors.
+Fig.~\ref{fig:codecappl} contains results of logical error rate versus physical error rates for these codes under code-capacity bit-flip noise.
+We remark that the baseline comparative of BP-OSD0 (shown in yellow) is not guaranteed to be \textit{distance preserving}, where we use this term to denote that the decoder only fails for weight $w \geq d/2$ errors.
 A distance-preserving decoder will show LER scaling $P_L \propto p^{d/2}$.
-Note that, while certain variants of tesseract have previously been shown to achieve lower LERs than BP-OSD with higher runtime, we benchmark using its speed-optimized default configuration.
+Note that the displayed `long-beam' variant of tesseract (green) has previously been shown to achieve lower LERs than BP-OSD with higher runtime~\footnote{In Fig.~\ref{fig:codecappl}, we use the \texttt{tesseract-long-beam} variant for codes on the right, and \texttt{tesseract} for codes on the left.}.

 First, let us discuss the blue curves of \cref{fig:codecappl}, which show the performance of bare symatch and simplex-symatch.
 For directional codes, the color code, and the cyclic La-cross code shown in \cref{fig:codecappl}(left), symatch achieves $P_L \propto p^{d/2}$.
 Indeed, for the color code, symatch reduces to the projection decoder~\cite{Delfosse_2014decoding, Kubica_2015unfolding, Kubica_2023efficient}.
-For the non-topological codes, we highlight that, to our knowledge, this is the first demonstration of decoding using matching.
-Unfortunately, we observe that for the other BB codes, symatch is not distance-preserving: While the LER scaling of the corresponding blue curves in Fig.~\ref{fig:codecappl}(right) does improve for higher-distance codes, it is limited by weight $w < d/2$ errors.
-As expected, simplex-symatch has lower LERs and slightly improved scaling over basic symatch, but low-weight errors may still probabilistically fail all the simplex code consistency checks.
+For the non-topological codes, we highlight that, to our knowledge, this is the first demonstration of a matching decoder.